realjackwang/MDPIC/README.md

 </p>

 ### :cd: Installation
-Download and extract or fork this & git clone your own frok repository, and that's it!
+fork this repository & git clone your own frok repository, and that's it!

 ```shell
 git clone [your froked repository]